game-workers-cooperative/documentation/bylaws.md

 5.1: The Board of Directors shall manage the business and affairs of the Co-op.

 5.2: The Board of Directors shall consist of no more than nine individuals.
 All Directors shall be Owners in good standing of the Co-op who are at least 18 years of age.
-Only one person per Owner account can be elected or appointed to the Board at any one time.
 @todo revisit how many people are on the board. make it vague in the articles and define it here.

-5.3: Directors shall be elected for terms of three years, except that it may occasionally be necessary to have a Director elected for a shorter term in order to ensure that three terms expire in each year.
+5.3: Directors shall be elected for terms of one year, except that it may occasionally be necessary to have a Director elected for a shorter term in order to ensure that the next election happens at the regular time.
-@todo revisit this once we figure out how many people on the board we'll have

 5.4: Elections for the Board of Directors shall be conducted by a signed ballot in accordance with the following process:
     - Candidates must submit their candidate applications at least 30 days before the Annual Meeting.
 Directors will be elected during a voting period that is at least two weeks in length and includes the Annual Meeting;
     - Ballots and election information are distributed to all Owners along with notice of the special meeting at which the ballots will be counted in accordance with state statutes.
 This special meeting must be held within six weeks of the Annual Owners’ Meeting;
     - Votes may be cast by paper ballot or via an online voting process.
 Completed paper ballots may be returned to the Co-op by mail or deposited in a ballot box designated for that purpose.
 The ballots shall be marked with the Owner’s name, number, signature, and date of signing.
 Alternately, the Owner’s name, number, and signature and date of signing may be marked on the outside of a sealed envelope containing the ballot.
 In addition to the signed ballot process, the Board may establish procedures for voting by electronic mail or through an Internet web site, and such votes shall be considered equivalent to submitting a signed ballot;
-    - In the event of a tie, the Board will decide which candidate receives the longest term or open position in question, unless the nominees can come to agreement on these matters amongst themselves.
+    - In the event of a tie, the Board will decide which candidate receives the position in question, unless the nominees can come to agreement on these matters amongst themselves.
-@todo maybe replace with polling process and ask lawyer about it
+@todo ask lawyer about it

 5.5: Directors shall disclose their actual or potential conflicts of interest in any matter under consideration by the Board, and unless requested otherwise by majority vote of the other Board members, shall recuse themselves from deliberation or decision on the matter.
 If there is a dispute regarding whether any conflict of interest or potential conflict of interest exists, the Board President or their designee running the meeting will make the decision.